 - Two current passport photographs.

-- Photocopies of qualifications and grade transcripts.
+- Original copies of qualifications and grade transcripts.
 Please send a certified translation if the documents are not in English.

 - Proof of English proficiency at level CERF B or International English Language Testing System Level 6 or 6+ for those whose mother tongue is not English or for those who need a Tier 4 (General) visa.